 Listen to Charlie Angus on MBC radio discuss how Clearing the Plains inspired a song he wrote.

 Listen to James Daschuk (left) on CBC's The Current discussing his new book, Clearing the Plains.

 Read James Daschuk's "When Canada Used Hunger to Clear the West" op-ed from the Globe and Mail

-Read an excerpt from Ramin Jahanbegloo's (right) memoir Time Will Say Nothing: A Philosopher's Descent into Iran's Notorious Evin Prison, in the LA Review of Books, which will be published by University of Regina Press in March 2014.
+Read an excerpt from Ramin Jahanbegloo's (right) memoir Time Will Say Nothing: A Philosopher's Descent into Iran's Notorious Evin Prison, in the LA Review of Books, which will be published by University of Regina Press in the Fall of 2014.

 U of R Press Launches New Logo

 It is not every day that Margaret Atwood and Alice Munro congratulate a university on the launch of its university press, but then, it is a rare occasion when a new university press comes into being.
 Jumping to the head of the class on the good wishes of these literary titans, University of Regina Press officially launches on June 1st.